How to Apply for Financial Aid

 The Office of the Student Accounts sends e-mail billing notifications in July (Fall semester) and November (Spring semester).
 Bills are available online via PAWS.
 To access PAWS, you will need the student’s identification number.

-Financial aid funds are not disbursed to a student’s account until the end of the drop/add period each semester.
+Financial aid funds are not disbursed to a student’s account until the drop/add period ends each semester.
 If your financial aid application is complete and you have received an award notification, your financial aid for the semester will generally defer or credit all or a portion of the charges on your bill.
-For this reason, it is important that you complete the financial aid application process early, and that you respond to requests for information immediately.
+For this reason, it is important that you complete the financial aid application process early and that you respond to requests for information immediately.

 Certain aid sources are not applied/credited toward your charges.
 This includes aid that has been awarded but not accepted.
 This also includes Federal Work-Study and various other benefit/tuition payment programs.

-Even though your bill may show a credit of financial aid funds, the aid is not actually disbursed to your student account until the funds are received at the end of the drop/add period.
-Refer to “Step Five” for important requirements you must meet before aid funds may be applied to your account.
+Even though your bill may show a credit of financial aid funds, the aid is not disbursed to your student account until the funds are received at the end of the drop/add period.
+Refer to “Step Five” for important requirements before aid funds may be applied to your account.

 Step Five: Receive Your Funds